Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-The [DataSource](http://netflix.github.io/falcor/documentation/datasources.html) implementing the abstract set operation (often, on the server) must always return either the new data after making the changes asked, or the paths whose value was changed.
-This is so that client-side cache doesn't get stale.
+The [DataSource](http://netflix.github.io/falcor/documentation/datasources.html) implementing the abstract set operation (often, on the server) must always return the new data after making the changes asked, or the paths whose value was changed.
+This is so that either client cache updates with new data, or it invalidates paths with stale data.

 For example, given a JSON Graph as follows: